ChainSwordCS/CHokiMod/README.md

 ## Getting started

-Get the latest stable release of [Chokistream](https://github.com/Eiim/Chokistream) to run on PC.
+Get the latest stable release of [Chokistream](https://github.com/Eiim/Chokistream/releases) to run on PC.

 On 3DS, use FBI to install the `.cia` files...

-Install [ChLoad.cia](https://github.com/ChainSwordCS/ChirunoMod/blob/nightly-v4/HzLoad/ChLoad.cia) which is the loader.
-If you are using an Old-3DS (not a "New" 3DS/XL or "New" 2DS XL) and you're going to play games which use the High Memory Mode (Super Smash Bros, etc.) then also install [ChLoad_HIMEM.cia](https://github.com/ChainSwordCS/ChirunoMod/blob/nightly-v4/HzLoad/ChLoad_HIMEM.cia).
+Install [`ChLoad.cia`](HzLoad/ChLoad.cia) which is the loader.
+If you are using an Old-3DS (not a "New" 3DS/XL or "New" 2DS XL) and you're going to play games which use the High Memory Mode (Super Smash Bros, etc.) then also install [`ChLoad_HIMEM.cia`](HzLoad/ChLoad_HIMEM.cia).

 #### For the main ChirunoMod application, you have a few options:
-- The [latest Stable release](https://github.com/ChainSwordCS/ChirunoMod/releases) is strongly recommended, and specifically the standard version [ChirunoMod.cia](https://github.com/ChainSwordCS/ChirunoMod/releases/download/v0.2/ChirunoMod.cia) is recommended.
+- The [latest Stable release](https://github.com/ChainSwordCS/ChirunoMod/releases) is strongly recommended, and specifically `ChirunoMod.cia`.
+- There are two alternate cias:
+  - `ChirunoMod_nodebug.cia` omits all debug logging for a tiny performance boost and slightly smaller size.
+This isn't recommended because the performance improvement is basically unnoticeable.
-- There are two extra variations: "ChirunoMod_nodebug.cia" has no debug logging but isn't recommended because there is hardly any performance improvement, and "ChirunoMod_verbosedebug.cia" has much more debug logging and records frame-time statistics in the PC-side log but generally runs slower.
+  - `ChirunoMod_verbosedebug.cia` has much more debug logging and records frame-time statistics in the PC-side log, but it generally runs a bit slower.
-- Unstable semi-nightly releases of all three variants can be found in the root directory of this repository.
-These are experimental, and may not function as intended.
+- Nightly builds can be found in the root directory of this repository, namely [`ChirunoMod.cia`](ChirunoMod.cia).
+Nightly builds are usually less stable, and may not function as intended.
+Note: for the most part, only `ChirunoMod.cia` is compiled on a regular basis.

-Please note, the PC HorizonScreen application in this repository is old and obsolete.
-Additionally, modern versions of ChirunoMod are incompatible with any client other than Chokistream (as of Feb.
-2023) due to changes in the network packet header format.
+###### Please note, the PC HorizonScreen application in this repository is old and obsolete.
+Additionally, all release versions of ChirunoMod are strictly incompatible with HorizonScreen.

 > //TODO the rest of the readme